From Supplements to Surgery: A Comprehensive Guide to Hair Loss in Women

 If a woman is low in iron, the body cannot produce hemoglobin in the blood very well.
 Hemoglobin carries oxygen for the growth and repair of cells, including the cells that stimulate hair growth.
 Vitamin C plays a vital role in the intestinal absorption of iron due to its chelating and reducing effect.
 Vitamin C assists in iron mobilization and intestinal absorption.
 Therefore, taking vitamin C for hair loss associated with iron deficiency patients is essential.

-WHAT IS THE BEST TREATMENT FOR WOMENS HAIR LOSS?
+WHAT IS THE BEST TREATMENT FOR HAIR LOSS IN WOMEN

 At the Trichology Centre in Toronto, we believe the best non-surgical strategy for FPHL is combination therapy.
 By combination therapy, we mean doing several things rather than just one treatment.
 Variables in hair loss treatment include the age of onset, gender, duration of hair loss, rate of progression and degree of hair loss.
 There is no cure for hair loss, only maintenance.
 Our hair loss clinic aims to stop hair loss or hair shedding and stimulate hair regrowth by doing combination therapy.